-- Electronic copies of the monthly reports and annual report and two bound hard copies of the annual report on the data collection procedures and results. - Two (2) copies of the final LPIS master site register with site-specific large pelagic fishing activity estimates by boat type, month, and day type for the dockside intercept survey.
-One electronic copy of the final site frame with appropriate location and activity information shall be provided to NMFS as a SAS dataset. - Two (2) documented copies and electronic copy of all software used for entry and editing of the survey data into appropriately formatted files. - Three (3) copies of all training manuals, data collection forms, and procedures manuals used for the surveys.
+- Electronic copies of the monthly reports and annual report and two bound hard copies of the annual report on the data collection procedures and results. - Electronic copy of annual interviewer performance measure report. - Two (2) copies of the final LPIS master site register with site-specific large pelagic fishing activity estimates by boat type, month, and day type for the dockside intercept survey.
+One electronic copy of the final site frame with appropriate location and activity

+- information shall be provided to NMFS as a SAS dataset. - Two (2) documented copies and electronic copy of all software used for entry and editing of the survey data into appropriately formatted files. - Three (3) copies of all training manuals, data collection forms, and procedures manuals used for the surveys.
 Both electronic and paper copies of all manuals, forms, and procedures shall be delivered.
 These should include any revisions that are made during the survey periods.

-2.7 LPIS Data Reviews
+2.7 LPIS Meetings